realmsapp/issues/README.md

 ## Greetings

-Why hello there dear user of [https://realmsapp.com](https://realmsapp.com).
+Why hello there dear adventurer.
 Thanks for taking an interest in fixing or improving the site.

 ### Report an Issue